jalexstark/heptodes/zebraix/doc/gfm/background/RatQuad.md

 g'(t) = 3(1-t)^2(p_1-p_0) + 6t(1-t)(p_2-p_1) + 3t^2(p_3-p_2) \label{Eq02}
 $$

-For RQSs, we use a three-point expression along with three weights ($w_A$, $w_B$, $w_C$).
+For RQCs, we use a three-point expression along with three weights ($w_A$, $w_B$, $w_C$).
 The path and its derivative are

 <!-- mdformat off (Document metadata) -->